+Other income.
 Other income increased by \$8.2 million, or 8%, to \$112.7 million during the year ended December 31, 2015 from \$104.5 million during the year ended December 31, 2014.
-The increase was due primarily to income of \$22.6 million from the settlement of asset value guarantees and net insurance proceeds of \$16.2 million.
+The increase was primarily due to income of \$22.6 million from the settlement of asset value guarantees and net insurance proceeds of \$16.2 million.
 During the year ended December 31, 2015, we also recognized an expense of \$38.7 million related to a lower of cost or market adjustment of AeroTurbine's parts inventory as a result of the AeroTurbine downsizing, partially offset by the full year impact of income from AeroTurbine, which was acquired as part of the ILFC Transaction.
 During the year ended December 31, 2014 we recognized a gain of \$19.9 million from the sale of our 42% equity interest in AerData.

 Depreciation and amortization.
 Depreciation and amortization increased by \$560.8 million, or 44%, to \$1,843.0 million during the year ended December 31, 2015 from \$1,282.2 million during the year ended December 31, 2014.
-The increase was primarily due to the ILFC Transaction and purchases of new aircraft, and was partially offset by aircraft sales between January 1, 2014 and December 31, 2015.
+The increase was primarily due to the ILFC Transaction and purchases of new aircraft, and was partially offset by aircraft sales.

 Asset impairment.
 We recognized aggregate impairment charges of \$16.3 million during the year ended December 31, 2015 related to eight aircraft that were sold or parted-out and 12 engines, as compared to \$21.8 million recognized during the year ended December 31, 2014 related to eight aircraft that were returned early from our lessees and three previously leased engines.
-The impairment charges recorded during the year ended December 31, 2015 include impairments of \$6.6 million recognized for four older aircraft, for which we received or retained lease-end maintenance compensation and recognized \$20.5 million of maintenance rents and other receipts upon redelivery.
+The impairment charges recorded during the year ended December 31, 2015 included impairments of \$6.6 million recorded for four older aircraft, for which we retained maintenance related balances or received EOL compensation and recognized \$20.5 million of lease revenue upon redelivery.

 Interest expense.
 Our interest expense increased by \$319.6 million, or 41%, to \$1,099.9 million during the year ended December 31, 2015 from \$780.3 million during the year ended December 31, 2014.
-The majority of the increase in interest expense was caused by:
+The increase in interest expense was primarily attributable to:

 - an increase in our average outstanding debt balance by \$8.3 billion to \$29.8 billion during the year ended December 31, 2015 from \$21.5 billion during the year ended December 31, 2014, primarily due to the repayment of older ILFC debt which was fair-valued at lower rates because of the shorter remaining tenor of the debt at the time of acquisition, and partially offset by regular debt repayments, resulting in a \$295.9 million increase in our interest expense, - a slight increase in our average cost of debt to 3.63% for the year ended December 31, 2015 as compared to 3.56% for the year ended December 31, 2014.
 Our average cost of debt excludes the effect of mark-to-market movements on our interest rate caps and swaps and charges from the early repayment of secured loans.
-In 2015, our average cost of debt includes a one-time charge of \$16.9 million related to prior periods to correct capitalized interest (see Note 2-Basis of presentation to our Consolidated Financial Statements included in this annual report).
-The increase in our average cost of debt was primarily due to the ILFC Transaction and resulted in a \$22.3 million increase in our interest expense, - a \$1.4 million increase in non-cash mark-to-market losses on derivatives to \$18.1 million recognized during the year ended December 31, 2015 from \$16.7 million recognized during the year ended December 31, 2014.
+In 2015, our average cost of debt includes a one-time charge of \$16.9 million related to prior periods to correct capitalized interest.
+The increase in our average cost of debt was primarily due to the ILFC Transaction and resulted in a \$22.3 million increase in our interest expense; and - a \$1.4 million increase in non-cash mark-to-market losses on derivatives to \$18.1 million recognized during the year ended December 31, 2015 from \$16.7 million recognized during the year ended December 31, 2014.